|Quality in research||Tweeter|

 … if, when it does not produce any results, the reasons for this can be explained

-ULg implements, through specific projects, but also by its participation in local or larger working groups, the application of quality processes in research.
-It trains its young researchers - especially PhD students - to this rigorous analysis, and it provides them with the tools to implement it.
+The ULg has set up a Quality in Research system, through specific projects, but also through its contribution to local or broader-scale working groups (e.g. DGTRE; European project FSE "MIRVAL" led by LIEU).
+This trains its young researchers – in particular doctoral students – in this analytical rigour and provides them with the tools required for the implementation.
 A good example is the laboratory book.